Grizzly bear: Populations

-Around 60,000 wild grizzly bears are located throughout North America, 30,000 of which are found in Alaska. and up to 29,000 live in Canada.
-The Alaskan population of 30,000 individuals is the highest population of any province / state in North America.
+Around 60,000 wild grizzly bears were located throughout North America as of 2002, 30,000 of which were found in Alaska. and up to 29,000 live in Canada.
+The Alaskan population of 30,000 individuals was the highest population of any province/state in North America.
 Populations in Alaska are densest along the coast, where food supplies such as salmon are more abundant.
 The Admiralty Island National Monument protects the densest population: 1,600 bears on a 1,600 square-mile island.
 The majority of Canada's grizzlies live in British Columbia.

-In the lower 48 United States, around 1,000 are found in the Northern Continental Divide in northwestern Montana.
-About 1,000 more live in the Greater Yellowstone Ecosystem in the tri-state area of Wyoming, Idaho and Montana.
+In the lower 48 United States, around 1,000 were found in the Northern Continental Divide in northwestern Montana.
+About 1,000 more lived in the Greater Yellowstone Ecosystem in the tri-state area of Wyoming, Idaho and Montana.
 There are an estimated 70–100 grizzly bears living in northern and eastern Idaho.
 In September 2007, a hunter produced evidence of one bear in the Selway-Bitterroot Wilderness ecosystem, by killing a male grizzly bear there.

-In the North Cascades ecosystem of northern Washington, grizzly bear populations are estimated to be fewer than 20 bears, but there is a longterm management plan to reintroduce the bears to North Cascades National Park.
+In the North Cascades ecosystem of northern Washington, grizzly bear populations are estimated to be fewer than 20 bears, but there is a long-term management plan to reintroduce the bears to North Cascades National Park.

 Extirpated populations and recovery

 The grizzly bear's original range included much of the Great Plains and the southwestern states, but it has been extirpated in most of those areas.
 Combining Canada and the United States, grizzly bears inhabit approximately half the area of their historical range.

-Although the once-abundant California grizzly bear appears prominently on the state flag of California and was the symbol of the Bear Flag Republic before the state of California's admission to the Union in 1850, the subspecies or population is currently extinct.
+Although the once-abundant California grizzly bear appears on the state flag of California and was the symbol of the Bear Flag Republic before the state of California's admission to the Union in 1850, the subspecies is extinct.
 The last known grizzlies in California were killed in the Sierra foothills east of Fresno in the early 1920s.

-The killing of the last grizzly bear in Arizona in 1936 at Escudilla Mountain is included in Aldo Leopold's Sand County Almanac.
+The killing of the last grizzly bear in Arizona—in 1936 at Escudilla Mountain—was noted by naturalist Aldo Leopold in his A Sand County Almanac of 1949.
 There has been no confirmed sighting of a grizzly in Colorado since 1979.

 Other provinces and the United States may use a combination of methods for population estimates.
 Therefore, it is difficult to say precisely what methods were used to produce total population estimates for Canada and North America, as they were likely developed from a variety of studies.
-The grizzly bear currently has legal protection in Mexico, European countries, some areas of Canada, and in all of the United States.
-However, it is expected that repopulating its former range will be a slow process, due to various reasons, including the bear's slow reproductive habits and the effects of reintroducing such a large animal to areas prized for agriculture and livestock.
+The grizzly bear has legal protection in Mexico, European countries, some areas of Canada, and in all of the United States.
+However, it is expected that repopulating its former range will be a slow process, due to the bear's slow reproductive habits and the effects of reintroducing such a large animal to areas prized for agriculture and livestock.